BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ## Introduction

-This repository stands as the cornerstone for the extensive code, data, and insights generated through our focused research into the similarity of texts in order to suggest similar solved issues to unsolved issues on platforms like Github.
-As our project has advanced, i've developed interest in understanding the nuances of software development and code evolution, particularly within the realm of distributed systems, which is now the main goal of my research.
+This repository stands as the cornerstone for the extensive code, data, and insights generated through our focused research into the similarity of texts in order to suggest similar solved issues to unsolved issues on platforms like [Github](http://github.com).
+As our project has advanced, i've developed interest in understanding the nuances of software development and code evolution, particularly within the realm of Distributed Systems, which is now the main goal of my research.

 🌐 **Our Exploration Path:** Initially, our research embarked on a broad investigation into software development practices, code evolution across various systems, and the integration of AI tools like ChatGPT and GitHub Copilot to augment coding processes.
 However, our journey has led us to a specialized interest in distributed systems, where the evolution of code reveals complex patterns and insights into software engineering excellence.